Nunavut plans new long-term care facility for Cambridge Bay

 The new facility is expected to bring little disruption to other programs which also operate on the second floor of the centre, such as the midwifery unit and physiotherapy services.

-But the new long-term care operations will being new jobs to Cambridge Bay—as well as training opportunities to people in the community, Evalik said.
+But the new long-term care operations will bring new jobs to Cambridge Bay—as well as training opportunities to people in the community, Evalik said.

 The repurposing of the centre’s extra space will come five years after Cambridge Bay MLA Keith Peterson, who was then also serving as Nunavut’s minister of health and finance, spoke to the Kitikmeot Inuit Association’s annual general meeting, where he made a promise to get the Kitikmeot Health Centre running up to capacity.